tmiyazumi/RateMyProfessor_Project3/README.md

 Sources folder contains ratemyprof.cpp which implements the menu options based on what the input is from the front end.

-Our Demonstration youtube video: https://youtu.be/kPjF_EjQG0Q
+Our Demonstration youtube video: https://youtu.be/kPjF_EjQG0Q Our Documentation for the project can be found here: https://docs.google.com/document/d/1g9_we1CssqAfudTRQSUoFrrmxCigm2QPvng0YQ_Qq3U/edit?usp=sharing